basecamp/campfire_export/README.md

     # OPTIONAL: Export end date - the last transcript you want exported.
     # Uncomment to set.
 Defaults to the date of the last comment in each room.
     #end_date:   2010/12/31

+    # OPTIONAL: Campfire room - the room you want exported.
+All other rooms
+    # will be skipped.
+    # Uncomment to set.
+Defaults to all rooms.
+    #room_name:   Stack Builders Website Dev

 The `start_date` and `end_date` variables are inclusive (that is, if your end date is Dec 31, 2010, a transcript for that date will be downloaded), and